 Data Flow Diagram

-Data Flow Diagram consists of following components:
+Data Flow Diagram consists of the following components:

 This variant of presentation of Data Flow Diagram objects got the name of Yourdon – de Marco notation.